reallyfancy/reallyfancy.github.io/README.md

 ## About me

-I work for [Unity](http://unity3d.com/)'s Documentation team.
-I lead a team of tech writers, and create documentation and code examples for graphics features.
-My background is gameplay programming and support engineering.
+I work for [Unity](http://unity3d.com/).
+I've done a few different jobs there, but right now I write about graphics.
+My background is gameplay programming.

 Outside of work, I make [short games](https://reallyfancy.itch.io/) and [music](https://fakemice.bandcamp.com/releases).
 I'm involved with the local games community and I regularly volunteer at events.